TL;DR — What This Article Covers

 What questions should I ask CAM software vendors about AI?

 Most AI demos are built to impress, not to reveal.
-These are the questions that cut through.
+These six questions cut through.

 Can your AI complete an entire process without human intervention?
 Not just a step in a process.
 The whole thing, start to finish.